 Should You Buy an Extended Warranty for an Electric Range?

 If you buy an appliance warranty, make sure your store can fix issues.
 Most warranties are from third parties without actual service agents.
-They take your money now and then scramble to find a tech when there is an issue.
+They take your money now and then scramble to find a technician when there is an issue.

 We offer warranties.
-If unused, you do receive a 50% credit back to the store.
+If unused, you receive a 50% credit back to the store.
 You may want to consider a similar program in your area if available.
 With electric ranges, you will receive that credit after the warranty expires.

 Which Electric Range Should You Buy?